ZiJun-0423/FIT3164_DS_04/frontend/stackblitz/README.md

 npm  (Check with npm -v, should be higher than 10.9.2) node (Check with npm -v, should be higher than 18.x.x but download the latest one and it should be v22.x.x)

+You have to have these in terminal 1: pip install -r requirements.txt python -m backend.db_access.database_initialiser python -m backend.app

+And in terminal 2:
 cd .\frontend\stackblitz\

 Then npm install
-There might be some error, don't worry about it.
+(There might be some error, don't worry about it.)

 Then npm run dev.